jerome-toole/wp-sync/readme.md

-# WP Sync WP-CLI Package
+# WP Sync: Simple WordPress migrations from the command line

 ## Overview